 Zagreb is the capital of Croatia and lately it's becoming very popular travel destination.
-Zagreb is a lively city offering numerous museums, green parks, great restaurants and shopping opportunities.
+It is a lively city offering numerous museums, green parks, great restaurants and shopping opportunities.

 When you leave Zagreb, enter the A1 motorway at Lucko and follow the signs all the way to Split.
 Take in consideration it that motorways in Croatia are subject to tolls.
-A one-way tool between Zagreb and Split will cost you around 200 HRK.
+A one-way tool between Zagreb and Split will cost you around €25.

 However, you can choose to drive along the old highway between Zagreb and Split but this will take you longer because of speed restrictions.
 This is ideal is you have more time and you can explore the small places along the way such as Rastoke, Plitvice and Korenica.

 If you decide to hire a car for travelling between Zagreb and Split you can do this from many car rental companies in both cities.
 Most companies will let you to one-way car rental, which is super convenient if you drive in only one direction.

 We advise you to book your car through DiscoverCars where you can compare a huge range of car hire deals from the biggest car hire companies and find the best one for you.